Stress-Strain Curve is explained along with a detailed diagram and explanation of each point in the curve to better understanding.

-Here, we will learn the curve, along with a diagram, stress strain diagram of many material, their characteristics.
+Here, we will learn the curve, along with a diagram, stress strain diagram of many materials, their characteristics.

 Stress-Strain Curve, as the name suggests, it’s basically related to material’s stress and strain.
 Stress strain curve is defined as the curve or a graphical representation of a material’s stress and its strain and understood the relationship between stress and strain.